Gitstar-OC/Python-Notes/README.md

 ```
 The above code will print `1 23 20`

-You must you `functions` to save space and time as shown in the below example of code reusability
+You must use `functions` to save space and time as shown in the below example of code reusability
 ```python
 name = "Kay"
 number = len(name) * 9